Cloudxtreme/killbill-you-vagrant/README.md

 Tomcat admin: user `manager`, password `manager`

+## Direct Connect

+Direct Connect is a... thing.
+It's one of our gateways for charging money.
+It has a 'Card Safe' feature that our clients like.
+Basically, Card Safe allows you to store a credit card, unassociated with a specific merchant.
+You can then charge them to any other merchant (Vendor in Direct Connect words) without having to reprompt.
+We make use of this in a few places.

+The flow for CardSafe transactions:

+1. Add a Customer to a vendor, making note of the CustomerKey - ManageCustomer
+2. Add a card to a customer through CardSafe, making note of the returned CcInfoKey/CardSafeKey - StoreCard
+3. Make a sale transaction, passing in a vendor, and make note of the returned PNRef - ProcessCreditCard (recurring)

+It looks like you cannot do only an auth when charging a CardSafe card.
+To perform a refund/void/repeat, use ProcessCreditCard, under CardSafe.

 ## fun facts

 - Changes to the bundles folder should never be checked in - it's the plugin deployment folder that the server loads from